Lahiru66/RestAssured-API-Automation-Framework/README.md

-<h1 align="center"> API Testing - Java - using Rest Assured & Cucumber libraries in Bdd framework (GET, POST, PUT, DELETE) apis validation  </h1> <br>
+<h1 align="center"> API Automation Framework</h1> <br>

 <p align="center">
-  Description: This is a demo project on java tech for testing some real time sample apis from https://fakestoreapi.com/ to perform all the verbs (GET, POST, PUT, DELETE) apis validation the apis used in this example is
+  Description: This is a demo project on java tech for testing some real time sample apis from https://jsonplaceholder.typicode.com to perform all the verbs (GET, POST, PUT, ,PATCH, DELETE) apis validation the apis used in this example is
  GET: https://fakestoreapi.com/products
 POST: https://fakestoreapi.com/products